Vaguery/pushSwift/PushInterpreter/Progress.markdown

 - `INTEGER.SHOVE`: Inserts the second INTEGER "deep" in the stack, at the position indexed by the top INTEGER.
 The index position is calculated after the index is removed.
 - `NAME.QUOTE`: Sets a flag indicating that the next name encountered will be pushed onto the NAME stack (and not have its associated value pushed onto the EXEC stack), regardless of whether or not it has a definition.
 Upon encountering such a name and pushing it onto the NAME stack the flag will be cleared (whether or not the pushed name had a definition).
 - `NAME.RANDBOUNDNAME`: Pushes a randomly selected NAME that already has a definition.

+## Differences in "PushGP" implementation

+### Answers are not programs

+Answers (prospective solutions to a target problem) have multiple